-Contact: Dr. Rabindra Bhandari

-The Entrepreneurial Studies minor will introduce students to business fundamentals within the context of a small firm, preparing them for immediate contribution to the firm's efforts and providing a framework for continued learning.
+Contact: Dr. Rabindra Bhandari Phone: (573) 592-5204 Email: Rabindra.Bhandari@westminster-mo.edu The Entrepreneurial Studies minor will introduce students to business fundamentals within the context of a small firm, preparing them for immediate contribution to the firm's efforts and providing a framework for continued learning.